elcorto/gp_playground/_sources/root.md

 **Citing**

-If you like to cite this resource, you can use this BibTeX entry:
+The [source code](https://github.com/elcorto/gp_playground) and this book are licensed under the [BSD 3-Clause License][license].
+If you re-use material from this work or just like to cite it, then either use this BibTeX entry

 ```bibtex
 @Online{schmerler_GPPlayground,